 The student:teacher ratio of 6:1 has stayed the same over five years.

 The International Business College-Indianapolis diversity score of 0.49 is less than the state average of 0.62.
-The school's diversity has stayed relatively flat over five years.
+The school's diversity has grown by 8% over five years.

 Student : Teacher Ratio

 # Enrollment Undergraduate